 ~Joe Capuano, Jr.

-About the Author Run Through the Jungle
+About the Author of Run Through the Jungle

 He served in the U.S. Army with the 173rd Airborne Brigade as a Sergeant during the Vietnam conflict.
 His decorations include the Bronze Star, Air Medal, the Vietnamese Cross of Gallantry, Vietnamese Service and Campaign Ribbons, the Combat Infantry, and Parachute Badges.

 After returning home, he worked for Mobil Oil for thirty-five years, retiring from ExxonMobil in 2007.
-He is a life member of the 173rd Airborne Association, VFW, and member of the American Legion.
+He is a life member of the 173rd Airborne Association, VFW, and a member of the American Legion.
 He was always proud of his service in the Army.
 In 2015, Larry wrote and published a book about his experiences during the Vietnam War.
 Larry and his wife Patti reside in rural Manhattan, IL, where they raised three children who blessed them with six grandchildren.